 Infused Crystals- This card is also very important, even if it only has 2 points.
 4 ammo going from 5>9.
 This equates out to 10,800 damage in just 9 shots(without any haven).
 That is a lot of damage.
 Those 4 shots can be the difference between life and death and I know I myself can vouch that this is true.
 You really in my opinion do not need it higher than this as sacrificing other cards for more ammo is not really needed.
 You may even be able to bring it down to 1 and put another point into Guerrilla Tactics if you see fit.

-Gain 40% Movement Speed for 2s when entering stealth.
+Increase your Movement Speed by 40% for 2s after entering Stealth.

-Increase the ammo count of both of your weapons by 4.
+Increase the maximum Ammo count of both your weapons by 4.

 Your weapon shots reduce the effect of healing on your target by 90% for 1.5s.

 Your weapon attacks deal 225% increased Damage to Shields.

 Reduce the Damage you take from Area of Effect attacks by 21%.